apigee/trireme/README.md

 * Random bytes
 * Hash
 * Hmac
-* Sign / Verify (requires the "cryto" module because it handles PEM files)
+* Sign / Verify (requires the "crypto" module because it handles PEM files)
+* Cipher / Decipher (DES, Triple DES, and AES support)
 * PBKDF2 (however Java and OpenSSL appear to implement different algorithms, so some more work is required)

 The following features have not yet been implemented (although the underlying platform has all the support required to make it happen):

-* Cipher / Decipher
 * Diffie-Hellman

-In the particular case of "Cipher," Node.js uses a particular algorithm for "createCipher" based on a password with no salt that follows no known standard, and without the use of salt it is not terribly secure.
-Should we even implement this in Trireme, or strongly discourage its use?
-(There is also a variant that can take a key generated by PBKDF2 which would be a lot more secure.)

 Finally, the "Context" feature of the Crypto module is not implemented.
 This module is really used inside Node.js to implement TLS, and Trireme does TLS a different way, as explained above.

 ### Child Process

 Child processes are supported.
-Arbitary commands may be executed, just like in standard Node.js.
+Arbitrary commands may be executed, just like in standard Node.js.

 When a Trireme script uses "fork" to spawn a new instance of itself, the script runs as a separate thread inside the same JVM, rather than as a separate OS process as it works in regular Node.js.